4teamwork/ftw.recipe.deployment/README.rst

     Creates a symlink to the packall script in the given directory.
 Can be used to automate packing for multiple deployments.

+create-filebeat-config
+    Boolean to indicate whether a filebeat config should be created for this deployment.
+Defaults to true.
+Set to ``false`` to suppress creation of a filebeat config.

 Links
 =====